 To keep your PMP status active, you have to earn 60 PDUs (Professional Development Units) in three years (from the date you passed your PMP exam) and must report to PMI.
-Once you successfully report these PDUs to PMI and it is accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be re-issued to you.
+Once you successfully report these PDUs to PMI and they are accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be re-issued to you.

 Now, to regain your status as a PMP credential holder, you will have to pass the PMP exam again.

-Why is the CCR Program needed?
+Why is the CCR Program Needed?

 image credit => Danilo Rizzuti / FreeDigitalPhotos.net